solomonhas/CS422-ARA/Installation.md

 # Active Reading Assistant Installation Setup Guide

+This file is formatted for use on GitHub, but you are still able to read/open as a .txt if needed.

 ### STEP 0
 You would then navigate to the donwloaded location and find the CS422-ARA directory, type
 ```bash